jumpstarter-dev/jumpstarter/python/docs/source/installation/index.md

 components.
 For other versions, please select the appropriate release of this documentation.

-The Jumpstarter which can be installed are:
+The Jumpstarter components which can be installed are:

 | Component                 | Description                                                   |
 | ---------                 | -----------                                                   |